-The apparent clearance of lamotrigine is affected by the coadministration of certain medications (see Warnings and Precautions (5.9, 5.13), Population pharmacokinetic analyses involving subjects aged 2 to 18 years demonstrated that lamotrigine clearance was influenced predominantly by total body weight and concurrent AED therapy.
+minantly by total body weight and concurrent AED therapy.
 The oral clearance of lamotrigine was higher, on a body weight basis, in pediatric patients than in adults.
-Weight-normalized lamotrigine clearance was higher in those subjects weighing <30 kg compared with those weighing 30 kg.
-Accordingly, patients weighing <30 kg may need an increase of as much as 50% in maintenance doses, based on clinical response, as compared with subjects weighing <30 kg being administered the same AEDs [see Dosage and Administration (2.2)].
+Weight-normalized lamotrigine clearance was higher in those subjects weighing <30 kg compared with those weighing >30 kg.
+Accordingly, patients weighing <30 kg may need an increase of as much as 50% in maintenance doses, based on clinical response, as compared with subjects weighing >30 kg being administered the same AEDs (see Dosage and Administration (2.2)].
 These analyses also revealed that, after accounting for body weight, lamotrigine clearance was not significantly influenced by age.
 Thus, the same weight-adjusted doses should be administered to children irrespective of differences in age.
-Concomitant AEDs which influence lamotrigine clearance in adults were found to have similar effects in children.
+Concomitant AEDs which influence lamotrigine elearance in a dults were found to be use circular effects in ability.